arashatt/webdevrust/src/mysql_guide.md

 ### Migrations manually deleted

-what would you do when your migrations are manually deleted? the `sqlx migration run` argues that there was a migrated already ran, but it cannot find it anymore. your database is corrupt when the migration is lost. so what is the solution?
+What would you do when your migrations are manually deleted? the `sqlx migration run` argues that there was a migration already ran, but it cannot find it anymore. your database is corrupt when a migration is lost. so what is the solution?

-you just need to connect to databae and delete the migration row in `_sqlx_migrations` row.
+you just need to connect to databae and delete the migration row in `_sqlx_migrations` table.